oksusoo1/fireflutter/README.md

 - Point histories are on the `/point/<uid>/...` in realtime database.
   - You can develop point history screen. since the histories are splited into many sub folders, It is one way to collect all of the histories on the folders by day, week, month, year.

+# Extra Features

+## Job Functionality for job seekers and job openers

+- See https://github.com/thruthesky/fireflutter-job for the source code and details.